 Now It’s Your Turn.

-- Find someone you trust to help you emotionally heal.
+- Find a therapist whom you trust to help you emotionally heal.
 Examine your most deeply held values and dreams.
 Intend to open to your Authentic Self and to God.
-I’m here to help you heal at the deepest level so you can let go of coping patterns that once helped you survive, but now limit your success.
-I’ll help you access to the most enduring love of all, the love of God.
+I’m here to help you heal at the deepest level so you can let go of limiting coping patterns that once helped you survive, but now they hold you back.
+I’ll help you access the most enduring love of all, the love of God.

-- Meditate daily, long enough to experience deep inner peace.
+- Meditate daily long enough to experience deep inner peace – at least 30 minutes.
 Invest the time.
 Don’t skip this step.
 Listen to the still small voice inside yourself.
-Join the on-going conversation already in progress, in your innermost being.
-I produced the CD, “A Journey into Wholeness” to help you do this.
+Join the on-going conversation already in progress in your innermost being.
+I produced the “A Journey into Wholeness” guided meditation to help you do this.

-- Attend weekend retreats so you have plenty of time to dive deep into your emotional pain and develop the strength to be your Authentic Self.
+4. Attend Highly Sensitive Person weekend retreats so you have plenty of time to dive deep into your emotional pain and develop the strength to be your Authentic Self.

-By doing practices such as these, you will be shown the visions anchored in your heart.
+By engaging in practices such as these, you will be shown the visions anchored in your heart.
 You, too, will be able to move in the direction of your fondest dreams.

 - Attend a Highly Sensitive Person Retreat.
 Click here for the schedule.

-- Contact me for Professional Counseling in Blairsville, GA and Atlanta, GA
+- Contact me Benita Esposito.
+Blairsville, GA and Atlanta, GA

-- If you live outside Georgia, contact me for Life Coaching and Spiritual Counseling via videoconference, anywhere in the world.
+- If you live outside Georgia, contact me for Spiritual Counseling via videoconference anywhere in the world.

 Life Coaching and Spiritual Counseling: www.SensitiveIntrovert.com